November 2022

 Frontier Deepwater Appraisal Solutions LLC

-Chuck White , Frontier’s Executive V.P. and co-founder, is a naval architect (University of Michigan, 1975) with a Masters degree in mechanical engineering (University of Houston, 1983).
-He is a past chairman of SNAME Texas.
-Mr. White worked for IOCs for over 20 years as a project manager and deepwater technology leader.
-Since 2000, he has worked primarily on deepwater and natural gas industry projects and technology development.
-Mr. White has led several large joint industry projects, as well as the API global task forces in writing the FPS and riser design RPs.
+Chuck White Frontier’s EVP and co-founder, is a naval architect (University of Michigan, 1975), who earned a master’s degree in mechanical engineering from University of Houston in 1983.
+He is a Fellow and past chairman of SNAME Texas.
+Mr. White worked for IOCs for 20+ years as a project manager and deepwater technology leader.
+Since 2000, he has worked primarily on technology development and deepwater and natural gas industry projects.
+He has led several large joint industry projects, as well as the API global task forces in writing the FPS and riser design RPs.
 He also co-chaired creation of the first probabilistic riser design code.
 He holds multiple U.S. and international patents.

 Roy Shilling